JochemBus/RAGMeUp/pr-readme-group12.md

 The first priority is the integration of semantic chunking capabilities.
 The current implementation, while effective, uses basic chunking methods that can occasionally split citations across chunks.
 We've tried integrating the Semantic Chunker, but had several problems with its implementation (as tracked in langchain-ai/langchain#26221).
 Due to time constraints we were not able to fix this, which led into using the default chunking methods.

-The second area of focus is more improved citation understanding through several improvement techniques, by building support for hierarchical citation validation.
-We've also exploring integration with legal document ontologies and citation graph analysis to better understand relationships between different articles and sections.
+The second area of focus, is a more improved citation understanding through several improvement techniques, by means of building support for hierarchical citation validation.
+We would also like to explore integration with legal document ontologies and citation graph analysis to better understand relationships between different articles and sections.

-One key point which we did not fix but we are aware of is the dependency of the provenance with method set to reranking.
+One key point which we did not fix, but we are aware of, is the dependency of the provenance with method set to reranking.
 Our new reranker uses a combined score, which is passed to the metadata to be able to maintain the inner workings of the provenance.
 We did not further investigate the provenance functionalities for our improvements.

 These improvements will improve the system's ability to handle complex legal documentation while maintaining high accuracy in citation handling and verification, making it an even more effective study companion for the IPP course.